 Class 7: How much Tiny Home can I Afford?
 Financial Preparations for Going Tiny 👉 Click here for classes 1-4 only: covering the process of designing, planning & building your first THOW: Classes 1-4: The enitre process of designing, planning & building your first THOW

-What to wear to the Building Workshops:
+What to weaR to Building Workshops:

 Sturdy closed toed shoes